cfengine/documentation/enterprise-cfengine-guide/best-practices.markdown

 ### Benefits ###

-To conclude, let's summmarize the benefits of versioning your masterfiles using the built-in facilities in CFEngine Enterprise 3.6
+To conclude, let's summmarize the benefits of versioning your masterfiles using the built-in facilities in CFEngine Enterprise.

 * easy to use compared to home-grown VCS integration
-* supports Git out of the box and, with some work, can support others like Subversion
+* supports Git out of the box and, with some work, can support others like Subversion, Mercurial, and CVS.
 * tested, reliable, and built-in
 * supports any repository and branch per hub
 * your policies are validated before deployment